Graham Price shares some practical steps to build your self-esteem

 This might include helping people who are worse off than you or who need help.
-It might involve finding a charity you can contribute your time to.
+It might involve finding a charity you can contribute your time.
 (See The Charity Commission).
-Or it might involve passing on particular skills or knowledge you have to others.
+Or it might include passing on particular skills or knowledge you have to others.

 For example, developing a hobby that interests you, joining your local tennis club, attending an evening class or doing an Open University degree.

-7. Make a list of all the things you are be grateful for.
+7. Make a list of all you are grateful for

 It could include things like being alive, living on this amazing planet, having enough to eat, being healthy, your senses, your mobility, sunshine, people in your life and your possessions.
 When you’ve finished, read through the list and re-affirm your gratitude.